wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 ```

 This is a fine system, pleasingly simple and straight-forward.
-However, it misses one basic fact about these requests: Most of them
+However, it misses one basic fact about these requests: Most
-are made on behalf of the current user and not the requesting
+are made on behalf of the current **user and not the requesting
-application.
+application.**

-So a posts controller like this:
+So a posts controller:

 ```ruby
   module Api